 Interestingly, if the body’s water content drops by as little as 2%, it will cause fatigue.
 And chronic dehydration can cause significant health problems, including digestive (since digestion is a process of hydrolysis), cardiovascular, immune, musculoskeletal issues.

-You’ve probably heard of these before in regards to sports drinks (colored with coal-tar-derived artificial colors and carcinogenic artificial sweeteners… not to go off on a tangent or anything!).
-Many performance athletes (or at least their trainers) know the importance of electrolytes to proper hydration: water depends on electrolytes for proper absorption.
+You’ve probably heard about electrolytes before, mots likely in regards to sports drinks (colored with coal-tar-derived artificial colors and carcinogenic artificial sweeteners… not to go off on a tangent or anything!).
+Many performance athletes know the importance of electrolytes for hydration: water depends on electrolytes for proper absorption.

-So how can we make sure we have proper electrolytes?
+So how can we make sure we have enough electrolytes?
+Sea salt and lemon!

 Some great mineral-rich salt options: